A 5-ingredient, 10-minute honey garlic shrimp recipe with an addictively delicious sauce – a perfect quick and easy weeknight dinner recipe!

 Notes

-- Or use to make a honey garlic shrimp stir fry with mixed veggies.
-(Double the sauce so there’s enough to coat everything.)
+Or use to make a honey garlic shrimp stir fry with mixed veggies.
+(Double the sauce below so there’s enough to coat all the veggies and to drizzle over the rice.)

 Cindy